emdgroup/baybe/README.md

 ### The Optimization Loop

-We can now construct a BayBE object that brings all pieces of the puzzle together:
+We can now construct a campaign object that brings all pieces of the puzzle together:

 ```python
 from baybe import Campaign